AWS Sumerian: A bet that enterprise augmented and virtual reality will be browser-based | ZDNet

 Video: Sumerian: Amazon bets enterprise use of AR and VR will be browser-based

-Amazon Web Services Sumerian service is a big bet that the future of virtual and augmented reality applications will run through a Web browser and upcoming standard called WebXR.
+Amazon Web Services Sumerian service is a big bet that the future of virtual and augmented reality applications will run through a web browser and upcoming standard called WebXR.

 The virtual reality platforms from HTC Vive and Facebook's Oculus require expertise that enterprises don't have at the ready.
 In addition, tools like Unity are great for 3D rendering and games, but enterprises will have a hard time finding enough use cases to warrant investment.